 Instead of teaching generic critical-thinking skills, we ought to focus on subject-specific critical-thinking skills that seek to broaden a student’s individual subject knowledge and unlock the unique, intricate mysteries of each subject.
 For example, if a student of literature knows that Mary Shelley’s mother died shortly after Mary was born and that Shelley herself lost a number of children in infancy, that student’s appreciation of Victor Frankenstein’s obsession with creating life from death, and the language used to describe it, is more enhanced than approaching the text without this knowledge.
 A physics student investigating why two planes behave differently in flight might know how to ‘think critically’ through the scientific method but, without solid knowledge of contingent factors such as outside air temperature and a bank of previous case studies to draw upon, the student will struggle to know which hypothesis to focus on and which variables to discount.

 As Willingham writes: ‘Thought processes are intertwined with what is being thought about.’
-Students need to be given real and significant things from the world to think with and about, if teachers want to influence how they do that thinking.Make a donation
+Students need to be given real and significant things from the world to think with and about, if teachers want to influence how they do that thinking.Support Aeon: make a one-off donation